-The Maneuvering Characteristics Augmentation System (MCAS) flight control law was designed and certified for the 737 MAX to enhance the pitch stability of the airplane – so that it feels and flies like other 737s.
+The Maneuvering Characteristics Augmentation System (MCAS) flight control law was designed and certified for the 737 MAX to enhance the pitch stability of the airplane in a very specific set of unusual flight conditions – so that it feels and flies like other 737s.

-MCAS is designed to activate in manual flight, with the airplane's flaps up, at an elevated Angle of Attack (AOA).
+MCAS was designed to activate in manual flight, with the airplane's flaps up, at an elevated Angle of Attack (AOA).

-Boeing has developed an MCAS software update to provide additional layers of protection if the AOA sensors provide erroneous data.
-The software has been put through hundreds of hours of analysis, laboratory testing, verification in a simulator and numerous test flights.
-Before it is finalized, the software will be validated during in-flight certification tests with Federal Aviation Administration (FAA) representatives.
+Boeing developed an MCAS software update to provide additional layers of protection if the AOA sensors provide erroneous data.
+Prior to certification, the software was put through hundreds of hours of analysis, laboratory testing, verification in a simulator and numerous test flights, as well as validation during in-flight certification tests with Federal Aviation Administration (FAA) representatives.

 These updates are expected to reduce the crew's workload in non-normal flight situations and prevent erroneous data from causing MCAS activation.